Nonverbal Communication: A Hidden Lever for Social Performance and Inclusion in the Workplace

 From our earliest days, we communicate nonverbally.
 A smile, a glance, a shift in tone—these express far more than words alone.
 According to Mehrabian’s research, nonverbal cues account for 93% of communication: 55% through facial expressions and body language, and 38% through tone of voice.
 Words account for a mere 7%.
 This ratio is even more pronounced for children, individuals with mental disabilities, or those living with ADD, for whom nonverbal expression is often the primary means of understanding the world.

-People with ADD, for instance, often exhibit remarkable sensitivity to nonverbal signals.
+People with ADHD, for instance, often exhibit remarkable sensitivity to nonverbal signals.
 They perceive subtle changes in tone, fleeting micro-expressions, and other nuances that most overlook.
 While this hypersensitivity can sometimes lead to emotional overwhelm, it also enables them to detect tension or discomfort before it escalates.
 To harness this potential, companies must create safe spaces for them to share their insights and offer a work rhythm that respects their cognitive style.

 For individuals with mental disabilities, nonverbal communication often takes center stage as their main channel for connection.
 Their use of expressions, gestures, and emotional resonance allows them to form bonds that are frequently more genuine than those forged through speech.
 Within a team, this can be a transformative force—provided it is met with attentiveness and care from peers and managers alike.